 Travel Hack: Nightlife

 Mud season’s lack of tourists can lead to a lackluster bar scene: Clubs like Aspen’s subterranean Escobar don’t feel quite as cool when it’s just you and the DJ.
 Instead, get your (boozy) kicks by exploring the high-country’s plethora of distilleries.
-Take a free tour at Durango Craft Spirits, or hit up Marble Distilling Co.’s Carbondale or Aspen tasting rooms, both open until 11 p.m. on Fridays and Saturdays.
+Take a free tour at Durango Craft Spirits, or hit up Marble Distilling Co.’s Carbondale tasting room, which is open until 10 p.m. on Fridays and Saturdays.

 Cast From the Shore